papertank/envoy-deploy/readme.md

 You only need to run the init task once.

-The init task creates a `.env` file in your root path - make sure and update the environment variables appropriately.
+The init task creates a `.env` file in your root path (from your `.env.example` file), so make sure and update the environment variables appropriately.

 ### Deploy